 All Senators are also required to participate in Budget Committee meetings, which take place right before Senate meetings at 6:00 PM on Sundays.
 Class representatives must be present every week, and other members must be present when assigned.

-Some senior members of Student Senate are required to serve on the Senate Elections Committee alongside the Communications Secretary.
+Some senior members of Student Senate are required to serve on the Senate Elections Committee.
 This includes the Senior Class Representative, as well as the senior members of the Faculty Executive Committee and the Appointments, Promotions, and Tenures committee.
 The Elections Committee meets infrequently throughout most of the year, but may see an increase in workload during the four annual elections periods.

 Members of the Legislature (and occasionally the Judicial Council) will also be asked to serve on special Senate committees, which are responsible for internal Senate matters.
 Attendance to these committees is required, although you can let the Communications Secretary know if you cannot make the meeting times for a special committee that you have been assigned to.